Common Cold (cont.)

 - Frequent and thorough hand washing is extremely important, as this can destroy viruses acquired from touching contaminated surfaces.

-- Disinfect potentially infected surfaces or personal objects, and do not share personal belongings such as towels.
+- Disinfect potentially infected surfaces or personal objects, and do not share personal belongings such as towels, handkerchiefs, or tissues.

 - Avoid sharing utensils and try to use disposable items (such as disposable cups) if someone in the family has a cold.